R3DRUN3/sploitcraft/cloud/aws/aws-red-teaming/README.md

 4. **Hardcore Red Teaming**:
    This is the closest to a full-fledged red teaming engagement.
    The objective is to simulate a realistic attack by a threat actor, leveraging authentic TTPs (Tactics, Techniques, and Procedures).
    This activity tests the client's detection and incident response capabilities without prior knowledge of their processes.
 It often starts with the client providing one or more sets of access keys associated with IAM users.
+   If you are doing a full black box engagement, start from [*here*](https://hackingthe.cloud/aws/exploitation/Misconfigured_Resource-Based_Policies/exploting_public_resources_attack_playbook/).

 This guide focuses primarily on *hardcore red teaming* activities, as the other categories are partially documented in other pages (see links above).